NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/README.md

+# :rotating_light:**This tool is not supported by NI R&D, please use the supported [ASAM XIL Steps for NI TestStand](http://www.ni.com/product-documentation/55126/en/) for future development**:rotating_light:

 ## NI VeriStand Steps for TestStand ##

 The **NI VeriStand Steps for TestStand** is a set of custom NI TestStand step types used to automate NI VeriStand from an NI TestStand sequence.